grittygrease/draft-sullivan-tls-signed-ech-updates/draft-sullivan-tls-signed-ech-updates.md

 - Maintain multiple valid pins to enable recovery from key compromise
 - Remove compromised pins via authenticated updates signed by remaining trusted keys
-- Consider using PKIX or DNSSEC to re-establish trust if all pinned keys are compromised
+- Consider using PKIX to re-establish trust if all pinned keys are compromised

 ## Update Consistency

 If sending updates in both HRR and EncryptedExtensions, ensure consistency to avoid client confusion.
 When possible, send updates in only one location per handshake.

+# Acknowledgments

+The authors thank Martin Thomson for earlier contributions and discussions on the initial draft.